Kristfur/the-fire-pit/README.md

 ### Error pages

-The 404, 403 and 500 errors will tell the user that an error has occured and provide a button back to the home page, this helpd the user to not get lost.
+The 404, 403 and 500 errors will tell the user that an error has occurred and provide a button back to the home page, this helps the user to not get lost.

 ![Feature error pages](docs/read_me_images/feature-error-pages.JPG)

 ## Hero Image

 An eye-catching image with a zoom animation on load gets the users attention when the first visit the site.
-The image contains a call-to-action botton promting them to book a table, which whem click will redirect the user to the bookings page, or the sign in page if not already.
+The image contains a call-to-action bottom prompting them to book a table, which when clicked will redirect the user to the bookings page, or the sign in page if not already.

 ![Feature hero image](docs/read_me_images/feature-hero-img.JPG)

 ## Interactive Map and Information

-A map that shows the exact location of the resturaunt, as well as giving the user the option to explore the surrounding area by panning and zooming the map.
-This is done using the google maps api.
+A map that shows the exact location of the restaurant, as well as giving the user the option to explore the surrounding area by panning and zooming the map.
+This is done using the google maps Api.
 Alongside the map is more information that the user would find helpful.

 ![Feature Map and Information](docs/read_me_images/feature-map.JPG)

 ## User Authentication

 To book a table, first you must create an account.
 Users can register, sign in and sign out.
-This allows each user to create and edit bookings that only they and the resturaunt staff can see/edit. the users can also view their account information in the 'My Account' tab in the navbar.
+This allows each user to create and edit bookings that only they and the restaurant staff can see/edit. the users can also view their account information in the 'My Account' tab in the navbar.

 Sign In Page